jessicaf-projects/image_contour_parsing/README.md

 I also noted when plotting the i-contours and o-contours atop the images, that the last files listed in the link file did not appear to have accurate o-contour files.
 Because of this, I created a new link file that omitted the last file.

+To test that the i-contours and o-contours were correctly placed, I generated plots that are located in testing/test_image_matching showing the images, contours, and masks.

 ## Analysis for Heuristic LV segmentation

 The analysis for LV segmentation is located in analysis/Heuristic_LV_Segmentation_approaches.ipynb.
 The histogram in that file shows that a simple thresholding scheme (thresholding all of the images based on a specific pixel value in order to get the i-contour) would not be sufficient.
 There is considerable overlap in the average pixel intensities between the inner blood pool and outer contour, so selecting a specific value for thresholding likely wouldn't work.
 There is also considerable overlap between the individual pixel intensities, as shown in the plot above.